The-OpenROAD-Project/OpenROAD/src/pad/doc/set_bump_options.md

 Details about the redistribution layer, name, width and spacing are specified with the -rdl_layer, -rdl_width and -rdl_spacing commands (units: microns) respectively.

+If the padcell pad pin is not in the rdl layer, use the -padcell_to_rdl option to specify a list of vias to be placed at the center of the padcell pad pin to connect to the rdl layer.
+Similarly, the -rdl_to_bump option can be used to specify a list of vias to connect the rdl routing to the bump cell if necessary.

 The -rdl_cover_file_name is used to specify the name of the file to contain the RDL routing.

 ## Options